-Like many other cities in New Zealand, Whangarei's aging sewer reticulation network suffers from extensive infiltration during heavy rainfall.
+Like many other cities in New Zealand, Whangārei's aging sewer reticulation network suffers from extensive infiltration during heavy rainfall.

-As part of the solution, the Whangarei District Council let a contract to United Civil Construction in 2010 for the upgrade of the Okara Park Sewer Pump Station.
-The pumping capacity of the station, which was originally constructed in 1967, was approximately 60% of the incoming pipelines, leading to substantial and frequent overflows following heavy rain from this facility into the immediately adjacent Hatea River (Whangarei Harbour).
-This had become a focus of ongoing community concern and media interest.
+The station’s pumping capacity was approximately 60% of the incoming pipelines, leading to substantial and frequent overflows following heavy rain from this facility into the immediately adjacent Hatea River (Whangārei Harbour).

-- Retrofitting and upgrading existing mechanical systems
+- retrofitting and upgrading existing mechanical systems